-Supportive Measures are individualized services offered to Complainants and Respondents that are offered as appropriate and reasonably available to restore or preserve equal access to Tulane's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or Tulane's educational environment, or deter Sexual Harassment.
+Supportive Measures are individualized services offered to Complainants and Respondents that are offered as appropriate and reasonably available to restore or preserve equal access to Tulane University's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or Tulane's educational environment, or deter Sexual Harassment.
 Supportive Measures are available regardless of whether a Complainant wants to move forward with a Formal Complaint.

-When Tulane has notice of potential Title IX Sexual Harassment, the University will inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint and explain to the Complainant the process for filing a Formal Complaint.
+When the university has notice of potential Title IX Sexual Harassment, or any other form of sexual misconduct (dating violence, domestic violence, sexual assault, stalking, or incest), the university will inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint and explain to the Complainant the process for filing a Formal Complaint.